Every College Football Playoff Contender's Biggest Flaw

 5. Clemson: Deshaun Watson Is Now a Houston Texan

 No matter how many times you see it written about or hear it discussed this offseason, it remains the biggest story in college football: How will Clemson replace Deshaun Watson?

-Much like Cam Newton was at Auburn, Watson is a generational talent who could shred event the best defenses in college football when he was on.
+Much like Cam Newton was at Auburn, Watson is a generational talent who could shred the best defenses in college football when he was on.

 The Tigers have a plethora of talent at quarterback, but there's no way they can expect to approach the PlayStation numbers posted by Watson's exceptional right arm.

-Kelly Bryant may be more of a duel-threat signal-caller who currently has the lead in the race, but he doesn't look like the long-term answer.
+Kelly Bryant may be more of a dual-threat signal-caller who has the lead in the race, but he doesn't look like the long-term answer.
 Hunter Johnson is the high-profile freshman everybody wants to see, but he's a first-year player who is only a dropback threat and couldn't seize the gig in his first spring.

 Trevor Lawrence doesn't arrive until 2018.